browserengineering/book/book/invalidation.md

         self.dirty = True
 ```

 That clarifies which dirty flag protects which field.
-We can replace
+Let's replace
-our existing dirty flag with this simple abstraction:
+our existing dirty flag with a `ProtectedField`:

 ``` {.python ignore=ProtectedField}
 class BlockLayout: